yugabyte/ybm-cli/docs/ybm_cluster_read-replica_delete.md

 ### Options

 ```
+  -f, --force   Bypass the prompt for non-interactive usage
   -h, --help    help for delete
 ```

 ### Options inherited from parent commands